joshuayeung/Disaster-Response-Pipelines/README.md

 ﻿# Disaster Response Pipeline Project

-In this project, I applied the data pipepline skills learnt to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.
-I built a machine learning pipleine to categorize emergency messages based on the needs communicated by the sender.
+I applied the data pipeline skills learned to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.
+I built a machine learning pipeline to categorize emergency messages based on the needs communicated by the sender.

 ### Table of Contents